Leonard Cheshire: 102 Squadron

 On 7 April 1940 Cheshire was promoted to flying officer and in June he was posted to 102 Squadron, flying the Armstrong Whitworth Whitley.
 102 Squadron was in 4 Group of Bomber Command, and shared the airfield at RAF Driffield with 77 Squadron.
 Cheshire remarked that upon arriving at Driffield he was filled with a fear that he would not measure up to what was expected of him, but soon found himself buoyed with the sense of being part of a tradition.
 He became good friends with a number of pilots there, including Hugh "Lofty" Long and Jimmy Marks.

 As a new pilot at Driffield, Cheshire was placed under the tutelage of Long.
 Cheshire found Long both demanding and encouraging.
 From the outset Long tested Cheshire on every aspect of the aircraft.
 He expected Cheshire to know the aircraft inside and out.
 His goal was to make flying the aircraft so second nature, that when the point of critical action arrived all of Cheshire's attention could be focused on the problem, as none of his concentration would be diverted by the task of flying.
 Long made Cheshire spend every spare minute he had learning the machine.
 "Lofty kept drumming into my head the fundamental lesson of never thinking that you have mastered your job, of applying your whole heart and mind to the task of perfecting as far as is humanly possible the techniques of operational flying.
 He made me practice and re-practice, study and re-study, experiment and re-experiment.
 I had to sit in the cockpit blindfold and go through the different drills, sit in the rear turret, in the navigator's and the wireless operator's seat, and try and see life from their point of view."

 Long knew every man supporting the aircraft, both in his flight crew and his ground crew, and the concerns and hardships each man faced.
-Long took Cheshire along when he would speak to his men, and impressed upon Cheshire the importance of the commander being aware of their concerns.
+Long took Cheshire along when he spoke to his men, and impressed upon him the importance of the commander being aware of their concerns.
 Cheshire credited him for making him a good captain.
 Thinking back upon those days, Cheshire noted "I do not think there could have been a single piece of equipment or a single aspect of flying on which he failed to question me...
 There was the ground crew also, to each of whom Lofty introduced me individually, talking of their problems, and the background from which they came and explaining the importance of building up a personal relationship with them."

 Cheshire's first ten missions were flown as second pilot to Long.
 On those early missions Long placed Cheshire in the pilot's seat early and often, giving Cheshire invaluable experience of flying through flak over a target.
 By June Cheshire was commanding his own aircraft.